donishadsmith/neurocaps/README.md

 ```
 **Windows Users**

-To include pybids when installing the development version on Windows, use:
+To include PyBIDS when installing the development version on Windows, use:

 ```bash